gcallah/BookReviews/goodspeed.md

 true that recessions are inherently international phenomena?"
 (162).

-But nothing about the butterfly effect means that a butterfly flap it its wings will *necessarily* have effects that spell outside even the flower it is flapping around.
+But nothing about the butterfly effect means that a butterfly flap it its wings will *necessarily* have effects that spill beyond the flower it is flapping around.
 Even in a complex system, *most* local changes will have primarily local effects.
 Most butterflies flapping their wings in Brazil will never have any measurable effect on the weather in Saskatchewan.
 But in a complex system, every once in a while the introduction of a tiny change in some variable will generate such large and unpredictable macro effects.

-G goes on to show that it only half us recessions did a recession in the UK occur at roughly the same time.
+G goes on to show that it only half U.S. recessions did a recession in the U.K. occur at roughly the same time.
 This actually shows a significant degree of linkage between the two economies, since we would never expect half of butterflies flapping in Brazil to produce some significant effect in